akshaivijayan/Cryptotrends_sentiment_model/readme.md

 1) Create a database in postgresql(pgadmin) with following credentials DATABASE_URL = "postgresql://postgres:teranaam@localhost/fastapi"

-2)Move to the specific directory cd cryptotrends
+2) Move to the specific directory cd cryptotrends

 3) Run the backend: